cloudquery/cloudquery/website/pages/docs/reference/cli/cloudquery_addon_publish.md

 Publish to CloudQuery Hub.

-This publishes an addon version to CloudQuery Hub from a manifest file.
+This publishes an addon version to CloudQuery Hub from a manifest file and directory.

 ```
-cloudquery addon publish manifest.json v1.0.0 [--finalize] [flags]
+cloudquery addon publish manifest.json v1.0.0 /path/to/directory [--finalize] [flags]
 ```

 ### Examples

 ```

-# Publish an addon version from a manifest file
+# Publish an addon version from a manifest file and directory
-cloudquery addon publish /path/to/manifest.json v1.0.0
+cloudquery addon publish /path/to/manifest.json /path/to/addon-dir v1.0.0
 ```

 ### Options